-Acne or acne vulgaris (vulgaris meaning common) is a chronic skin condition that is characterised by spots which typically form over oily regions of the body (face, chest, neck and back).
-The lesions form around hair follicles and their associated oil-secreting glands known as pilosebaceous units).
+Acne vulgaris, or common acne, is a chronic skin condition that is characterised by spots that typically form over oily regions of the body (face, chest, neck and back).
+These spots, or lesions, form around hair follicles and the oil-secreting glands around them (known together as pilosebaceous units).

 Acne can present in many different forms including what are called: blackheads (open comedomes or bumps), whiteheads (closed comedomes), papules (lesions of elevated, solid skin) and pustules (lesions containing pus).

 What causes it?

 Acne occurs when the hair follicles and glands around them become blocked and inflamed.
 Glands secrete an oily substance (called sebum) which is regulated by hormones.
 Male sex hormones (androgens) increase production while female sex hormones (oestrogens) decrease production.

 Acne can occur when androgen levels result in excessive sebum production.
 These high levels of androgens also cause an increased hardening of the skin (keratinisation).
 The result is excessively rough hair follicles which become plugged with sebum and skin debris.